 Nearly five miles of the San Geronimo Fire Road run along the southern boundary of this preserve.
 This road, extending from Peter’s Dam (at the Shafter bridge crossing on Sir Francis Drake Boulevard) to Azalea Hill on the Bolinas-Fairfax Road, is among the most scenic (and longest) fire roads in Marin.
 Hikers, bicyclists, and equestrians wishing to link together longer outings should consider exploring this road that connects with our White’s Hill and Cascade Canyon preserves, as well as many popular trails and roads in the MMWD watershed.

-From Hwy 101 in Larkspur, take exit 450B for Sir Francis Drake Blvd west 7.7 miles.
+From Hwy 101 in Larkspur, take the exit for Sir Francis Drake Blvd west 7.7 miles.
 Turn left onto Railroad Ave, sharp right onto San Geronimo Valley Dr, and take the second left onto Redwood Canyon Dr. The gate is immediately on the right.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.

 An incredibly diverse wildlife community thrives here.
 The serpentine laced chaparral covered ridges, the forested valleys, and the Pygmy Sargent Cypress forest on the upper ridge are a wildlife watcher’s paradise.